softprops/stats/README.md

 ### Java

-Care was taken to ensure a stats interfaces are also tolerable to use in java-based applications;
+Care was taken to ensure stats interfaces are also tolerable to use in java-based applications;

 ```java
 import stats.Stats;